russellballestrini/botoform/docs/source/guides/quickstart.rst

 ..
 Note:: You should always review scripts prior to piping them from the Internet into your shell.

-This script automates the steps in the `Manual install from source`_ section.
+This script automates the steps in the `manual install from source`_ section.
 The following one-liner will install botoform (``bf``) into your home directory:

 .. code-block:: bash

  wget -O - https://raw.githubusercontent.com/russellballestrini/botoform/master/botoform-bootstrap.sh | sh

-Once installed, you should setup your AWS `Configuration`_ file with your access keys.

-You should now `Verify the botoform install`_
+Next you should `verify the botoform install`_.

 Manual install from source
 -------------------------------